GallowayLabMIT/protocols/docs/protocols/cloning/gel_electrophoresis.rst

    to purify DNA from this solution.

    - In the first step, you do NOT need to add binding buffer; you can directly load the solution into the spin column.
-   - Perform **4 washes** instead of the two listed in the protoco, followed by a dry spin.
+   - Perform **3 washes** instead of the two listed in the protocol, followed by a dry spin.
+If you had to use more ADB, you can add a fourth or fifth wash.
 This will help improve the purity of the final product.
    - In the final step, elute into ~15 µL of pre-warmed Elga water.

 8. To confirm effective purification, measure the concentration of the final product on the Nanodrop.